 On October 20, 2020, in Docket Nos.
-E-2, Sub 931, and E-7, Sub 1032, the Commission issued its Order Approving Revisions to Demand-Side Management and Energy Efficiency Cost Recovery Mechanisms (2020 Sub 1032 Order), in which it approved a revised prospective Mechanism (2020 Mechanism).
-The 2020 Mechanism includes the following substantive changes to the 2017 Mechanism that are applicable to DEC: (1) addition of a Program Return Incentive (PRI), an incentive to encourage DEC to pursue savings from existing and new low-income DSM/EE programs, and to maintain and increase the cost-effectiveness of these programs; (2) reduction of the PPI to 10.60%; (3) addition of a cap and floor on the PPI with a maximum margin of 19.50% for Vintage Year 2022 and afterward, and a minimum margin over aggregate pre-tax program costs for PPI eligible programs of 10% for Vintage Year 2022, 6% for Vintage Year 2023, and 2.50% for Vintage Year 2024 and afterward; (4) an assessment of whether it is appropriate to use non-energy benefits in the determination of cost-effectiveness under the TRC; (5) clarification that bundled measures must be consistent with and related to the measure technologies or delivery channels of a program, unless otherwise ordered by the Commission; (6) use of the Utility Cost Test (UCT) to determine the cost-effectiveness of new and ongoing programs; (7) a review of Avoided Transmission and Distribution (T&D) Costs no later than December 31, 2021; and (8) an additional incentive of \$500,000 if DEC achieves annual energy savings of 1.0% of the prior year's system retail electricity sales in any year during 2022 through 2025, and a penalty of a \$500,000 reduction in its EE revenue requirement if DEC fails to achieve annual energy savings of 0.5% of retail sales, net of sales associated with customers opting out of DEC's EE programs.
-The 2020 Mechanism is effective for vintage years beginning with Vintage Year 2022; thus, the 2017 Mechanism applies to costs recovered in this proceeding related to all Vintage Years prior to 2022, while the 2020 Mechanism applies to costs recovered in this proceeding related to Vintage Year 2022 and onward.
+E-2, Sub 931, and E-7, Sub 1032, the Commission issued its Order Approving Revisions to Demand-Side Management and Energy Efficiency Cost Recovery Mechanisms ("2020 Sub 1032 Order"), in which it approved a revised prospective Mechanism ("2020 Mechanism").
+The 2020 Mechanism includes the following substantive changes to the 2017 Mechanism that are applicable to DEC: (1) addition of a Program Return Incentive ("PRI"), an incentive to encourage DEC to pursue savings from existing and new low-income DSM/EE programs, and to maintain and increase the cost-effectiveness of these programs; (2) reduction of the PPI to 10.60%; (3) addition of a cap and floor on the PPI with a maximum margin of 19.50% for Vintage Year 2022 and afterward, and a minimum margin over aggregate pre-tax program costs for PPI eligible programs of 10% for Vintage Year 2022, 6% for Vintage Year 2023, and 2.50% for Vintage Year 2024 and afterward; (4) an assessment of whether it is appropriate to use non-energy benefits in the determination of cost-effectiveness under the TRC; (5) clarification that bundled measures must be consistent with and related to the measure technologies or delivery channels of a program, unless otherwise ordered by the Commission; (6) use of the Utility Cost Test ("UCT") to determine the cost-effectiveness of new and ongoing programs; (7) a review of Avoided Transmission and Distribution ("T&D") Costs no later than December 31, 2021; and (8) an additional incentive of \$500,000 if the Company achieves annual energy savings of 1.0% of the prior year's system retail electricity sales in any year during 2022 through 2025, and a penalty of a \$500,000 reduction in its EE revenue requirement if the Company fails to achieve annual energy savings of 0.5% of retail sales, net of sales associated with customers opting out of the Company's EE programs.
+The 2020 Mechanism is effective for vintage years beginning with Vintage Year 2022; thus, the 2017 Mechanism applies to costs recovered through the EMF in this proceeding, while the 2020 Mechanism applies prospectively to costs projected and eventually trued-up for Vintage Year 2022.
 Therefore, this cost recovery proceeding falls under the Commission's Sub 1032 Orders approving both the 2017 Mechanism and the 2020 Mechanism.
 (Sub 1032 Orders.)